Poornatejas7/poorna-demo/README.md

-# poorna-demo
+# Text_to_speech
-This is my first project in Git-Hub
+This Project enables to convert text to speech by useing google translater